srbnghosh99/srbnghosh99.github.io/publication.md

 ## Conference Papers & Other Publications

+**[C5]** Shrabani Ghosh, Erik Saule
+*“The Role of Community Detection Methods in Performance Variations of Graph Mining Tasks.”*
+Submitted at the *17th International Conference on ASONAM 2025 (under review)*.

 **[C4]** Shrabani Ghosh.
 *“Examining Different Research Communities: Authorship Network.”*
 Presented at the *13th International Conference on Complex Networks and Their Applications*.